List of Works T

 2022 Size 1.2m^ Acrylics on Canvas

-Te Kupu o Tupuna shows the chief and his marakihau rising from within Poutama to take their place through rememberance.
-On another level it is the weave of our koroua and kuia as they transfer knowledge to their descendants.
+Te Kupu o Tupuna shows the chief and his marakihau rising from within Poutama to take their place through rememberance in our Te Arawa universe.
+On another level it is the weave of our koroua and kuia as they transfer knowledge to their descendants generation after generation.
+Marakihau can be seen as good and bad in Maori stories depending where your tribe stands as these stories like others were ways of passing on knowledge and understanding of human wairua.
+We acknowledge our beginning from water just like the marakihau.

 2016 Size 1.2m^ Acrylics on Canvas